-Two two-hour lecture/lab per week - One lecturer per lab - Typical Class Size 20
+Two two-hour lecture/lab per week - One lecturer per lab - Typical Class Size 20 Lecturer needed - Compensation = \$2,955/section (3 units) Up to 3 sections available

-ET362: Nature and Properties of Materials LAB- This course introduces materials used in engineering applications along with guidelines for determining the appropriate materials for a given application.
+ET362 : Nature and Properties of Materials LAB- This course introduces materials used in engineering applications along with guidelines for determining the appropriate materials for a given application.
 It also introduces fundamental science that determines the properties of materials, such as bonding types and atomic/molecular structures.
 Mechanical and physical Table of Contents Page | 212 properties of materials will be examined in the lectures and in laboratory exercises.
 Includes standard experimental techniques, mechanical and computerized data acquisition and analysis, and report writing.
 Communications intensive.
 Prerequisites: CH301, ET230, and ET452.
 Rec.
 2, Lab.
 2, Cr.
 3.

-One 2-hour lab per week - Two instructors (lead, assistant) per lab - Typical Class Size 16

-Two lead instructor sections needed - Compensation = \$985/section
+One 2-hour lab per week - Two instructors (lead, assistant) per lab - Typical Class Size 16 Assistant Instructor needed - Compensation = \$1,231/section (1.25 units) Up to 4 sections available